IEvangelist/UpgradeYourself-MS-MVP/PITCHME.md

 ---
 ## <span class="orange black-shadow">Type I</span>
-> Planetary Civilization
-Can use and store all of the energy which reaches its planet from its parent star.
+> "Planetary Civilization" Can use and store all of the energy which reaches its planet from its parent star.

 ---
 ## <span class="orange black-shadow">Type II</span>
-> Stellar Civilization
-Can harness the total energy of its planet's parent star.
+> "Stellar Civilization" Can harness the total energy of its planet's parent star.

 ---
 ## <span class="orange black-shadow">Type III</span>
-> Galactic Civilization
-Can control energy on the scale of its entire host galaxy.
+> "Galactic Civilization" Can control energy on the scale of its entire host galaxy.

+## <span class="orange black-shadow">As Of Today</span>
+Earth is a 0.72 on the scale.
+We are not even a Type I yet.
+It is predicted that in the next 100-200 years we will acheive this.

 ---?image=assets/holding-world.jpg&size=contain
 ## <span class="orange black-shadow">The World</span>